anaran/IssuePigeonFirefox/IssuePigeon/HELP.md

 based on existing reporting methods defined at [known-origins.js](https://github.com/anaran/IssuePigeonFirefox/blob/master/IssuePigeon/data/known-origins.js)

-Use the `Extend Issue Pigeon` context menu entry to specify and save your own JSON declarations.
+Use the `Settings` icon menu entry to specify and save your own JSON declarations.
 Declarations will be verified with `JSON.parse` prior to saving.